tmobile/magtape/docs/policies.md

 The configuration should follow these recommended rules:

 The nodePort range annotation can be a single number, numbers separated by commas, a range split with a hyphen, or a combination of the three

-The nodePort annotation on the namespace should be "k8s.t-mobile.com/nodeportRange" Set the annotation to "na" if no nodePort range will to be set, that is seen as an exception value
+The nodePort annotation on the namespace should be "k8s.t-mobile.com/nodeportRange"

+Set the annotation to "na" if no nodePort range will to be set, that is seen as an exception value

+Set the annotation to "na" if no nodePort range will not be set, that is seen as an exception value

 Read more about NodePorts in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)